ArkEcosystemArchive/legacy-docs/DeveloperGuide/HowToContribute.md

 #### Conditions :
 - Write in English
-- Follow the workflow described in "how to get started - Documentation"
+- Follow the workflow described in the next section *How to get started / Documentation*
 - Don't plagiarize : we take this seriously.
 It could get you excluded from participating in this or others bounties.

 ### Custom projects